w3f/polkadot-wiki/docs/maintain-guides-how-to-chill.md

 ## Chilling as a Validator

-When you chill after being a validator, your nominators will not automatically go away.
+When you voluntarily chill after being a validator, your nominators will not automatically go away.
 As long as your nominators make no action, you will still have the nominations when you choose to become an active validator once again.
 When you become an active validator you will also need to reset your validator preferences (commission, etc.).
 These can be configured as the same values that were set